tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/event_studies.md

 # Overview

-Event studies are a powerful tool in the field of causal inference, allowing researchers to examine the impact of specific events on outcomes of interest.
-These studies provide a quasi-experimental setting to evaluate causal relationships.
+Event studies are a powerful tool in the field of causal inference, allowing researchers to examine the impact of specific events on outcomes of interest and providing a quasi-experimental setting to evaluate causal relationships.
 This building block will delve into the concept of event studies, explore why they are essential for causal inference, and provide examples of how they have been employed in the context of staggered treatment designs.

 ## Why event study?